hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/forecasting/README.md

 ## Overview

-This module prepares a clean and structured **monthly orders time series dataset**
-from the retail data warehouse, designed for forecasting and business analysis.
+This module prepares a clean and structured **monthly orders time series dataset** from the retail data warehouse, designed for forecasting and business analysis.

-The objective is to transform raw transactional data into a **model-ready time series**,
-enabling trend analysis, seasonality detection, and demand forecasting.
+The objective is to transform raw transactional data into a **model-ready time series**, enabling trend analysis, seasonality detection, and demand forecasting.

+---

+## Executive Summary

+This project demonstrates how raw transactional data can be transformed into a structured time series dataset that supports **forecasting, KPI tracking, and business decision-making**.

 ---